DimaSoroko/Born2BeRoot/README.md

 --------------------------------------------------------------------------------------------------------------------------------------------------------
 **Q : What is LVM ?**

-**A** : *LVM (Logical Volume Managment)* is a form of storage virtualization that allows a very flexible disk space management. *LVM* provides a hifg level view of the disk storage then the traditional view of the disk and partiotions and gives the system administrator much more flexibility in allocating storage to applications and users.
+**A** : *LVM (Logical Volume Management)* is a form of storage virtualisation that allows a very flexible disk space management. *LVM* provides a higher level view of the disk storage than the traditional view of the disk and partitions and gives the system administrator much more flexibility in allocating storage to applications and users.

 **Q : How to check the partitions of the virtual machine ?**